About linking accounts to your manager account

 Linking to an existing individual Google Ads account

-When you link your manager account to an existing Google Ads account, the original managed account remains unchanged and its account history remains intact.
+When you link your manager account to an existing Google Ads account, the original client account remains unchanged and its account history remains intact.
 From the original user's perspective, the account will look the same, and is accessible with the same sign-in information as before, and with the same permissions.
-For example, the original users of the managed account continue to have access to the account's billing, and invoicing and payment methods do not change, unless you choose to set up consolidated billing.
+For example, the original users of the client account continue to have access to the account's billing, and invoicing and payment methods do not change, unless you choose to set up consolidated billing.

 You also have the option to create new Google Ads accounts right from your manager account.
 These accounts are automatically linked to your manager account, and you can invite users to the account as necessary.
 Learn more about creating new accounts from your manager account.

 You can also link another manager account to your manager account and manage the account in the same way that you manage individual Google Ads accounts.
 This also lets you manage and view data for all of the Google Ads accounts that are linked to that manager account.
 As noted above, a manager account can't be directly managed by more than 1 other manager account.

 Once your manager account is linked to another manager account, here’s how things work for users who have access to your manager account:

 - If your manager account is above the other manager account in the account structure (meaning your account manages the other manager account), users with access to your manager account can make changes to the other manager account.

 - If your manager account is below the other manager account in the account structure (meaning your account is managed by the other manager account), users with access to your manager account won’t be able to make changes to your account.

 Once you link your manager account to another manager account, you have the ability to make that linked account the manager for some of your client accounts.
 That linked manager account then becomes a sub-manager in your manager account.
 See the example below for how you can create and use sub-managers.

 Amy manages 5 accounts that include 2 accounts for direct sales and 3 accounts for channel sales.
 She wants her partner, Bill, to manage the channel sales accounts.
 To accomplish this: